jhetherly/EnglishSpeechUpsampler/README.md

 given a lower-resolution waveform as input.
 There are several potential applications for this type of upsampling in such areas as streaming audio and audio restoration.
-A non-deep learning solution is to use a database of audio clips to fill in the missing frequencies in the downsampled waveform using a similarity metric (see [this](http://ieeexplore.ieee.org/abstract/document/7251945) and [this](http://ieeexplore.ieee.org/document/7336890) paper).
+A non-deep-learning solution is to use a database of audio clips to fill in the missing frequencies in the downsampled waveform using a similarity metric (see [this](http://ieeexplore.ieee.org/abstract/document/7251945) and [this](http://ieeexplore.ieee.org/document/7336890) paper).